Simba: Phuh! You can't do anything to me!

 Bob can be a villain, some sort of parental figure, or anyone else who Alice would have any reason not to be honest with.
 Carl doesn't necessarily have to be an idiot to do this—just unaware of Alice's nervousness or oblivious to the situation.

 Different from Right Behind Me, although the tropes might overlap.
-Compare Accidental Public Confession.
+Compare Accidental Public Confession and Underling with an F in PR.
 Subtrope of Saying Too Much.
 See also I'll Never Tell You What I'm Telling You! for purely self-inflicted examples.

 - In the Donald Duck story "High Tech Trek", John D. Rockerduck ends up in the Arctic along with a particularly dim-witted lackey.
 He tries to rent a snowmobile from a hotel manager on the cheap, but then his lackey chews out the manager for being rude to the "famous businessman and multimillionaire".
 The manager, upon hearing who she's dealing with, promptly triples the price.